EmoryMLIP/emory-reu-ret-website/content/projects/2021-tensor/index.md

 ---
 We use [brain scans called functional MRIs](https://en.wikipedia.org/wiki/Functional_magnetic_resonance_imaging) that show us which parts of the brain are using more oxygen and are therefore most active.
 [We have fMRIs of test subjects](http://www.cs.cmu.edu/afs/cs.cmu.edu/project/theo-81/www/)  who, as they are being scanned, are also shown either a picture or a sentence.
 If computers can classify these study subjects into one of these two categories by only studying their scans, then in a sense we can read their minds.

+fMRIs consist of 3-dimensional pixels called voxels, and the data are numbers representing colors.
 Unlike static MRIs which take a scan at one point in time, fMRIs are repeated every few seconds creating a series of images for each trial.
 Here is an example of an fMRI of one brain during one trial.
 The different images are of different slices of the brain.
 The abbreviations on the right refer to brain regions, for example "SMA" stands for "Supplementary Motor Area" located at the top center of the head.

 <img src="img/brain1.jpg" alt="brain1" width="400"/>

+If we have 3-dimensional fMRI brain voxel data for many patients, multiple scans in sequence, then we need to analyze a quantity of data unwieldy even for modern computers.

 ### Classification
 ---
 Image classification is using a computer to figure what what an image represents.
-Computers can't "see" images, so they use features of the images that it can understand.
+Computers can't see images, so they use features of the images that it can understand.
 For example, we can train a computer to match an image to a numerical digit.
 Computers learn  by training on many images, for example [using the MNIST database of handwritten images](http://yann.lecun.com/exdb/mnist/).
 MNIST contains a wide variety of images that can represent a 0 or a 1:

 <img src="https://user-images.githubusercontent.com/50922545/126396168-5835463f-db60-417b-b4ab-5cc4d6e3b2ef.jpg" width="400" class="aligncenter"/>
 <img src="https://user-images.githubusercontent.com/50922545/126396380-f4d0bedb-8a49-455c-bc15-1b73b01a77e5.jpg" width="400"/>